DS4PS/cpp-528-spr-2021/discuss/yellowdig-07.md

 <div class = "uk-container uk-container-small">

+## Final YellowDig Posts

+This week you will create two final pins to reflect upon your project.

 ## How Confident Are You in Your Recommendations?

 Consider all of the steps that are necessary to conduct analysis of a policy or program and make conclusions about effectiveness or recommendations on implementation: